krishnadale007/aws-homwork/README.md

 more(even if previous data is of no use after some time).
 So, to avoid extra expenses and to maintain data as per requirement only life cycle management is needed.
 ====================================================================================================================================
-How can we make our bucket public ? ans;- a bucket object is using publically and access for data .
+35.How can we make our bucket public ? ans;- a bucket object is using publically and access for data .
 ==================================================================================================================================
-How can we give public access to our bucket ? ans;-s3 service open and go to permission and block public access edit and save change
+36.How can we give public access to our bucket ? ans;-s3 service open and go to permission and block public access edit and save change
 ==================================================================================================================================
-Aws pricing factor of the S3 Service. ans;-Storage Class
+37.Aws pricing factor of the S3 Service. ans;-Storage Class
 Storage Amount GB orTB
 Requests